rayfieldsquare/streaming-qoe-analytics/README.md

 # The Data Set

-## Netflix QoE Telemetry Generator
+## The Streaming Service QoE Telemetry Generator

 ### What This Does